matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 state event.
 This is particularly important in order to warn the user if the room's retention is longer than their default requested retention period.

+The UI for this could be a warning banner in the room to remind the user that that room's retention setting doesn't match their preferred default.

 For instance:

 ```json